Leaving Ireland

 Split-year treatment in your year of departure

 You might be moving abroad.
-You can claim ‘split-year treatment’ in the year of departure if you are:
+You can claim ‘split-year treatment’ on your employment income for the year you depart Ireland if you are:

 Split-year treatment applies to employment income only.